 The member will make up an identity card including the pony's name, height, gender and age, and the members name, age and Branch.
-These cards can be done on cardstock and decorated with stickers, markers, etc plus a picture of the pony, brought from home.
+These cards can be done on cardstock and decorated with stickers, markers, etc., plus a picture of their pony.
 The cards could be laminated.